 Caregiver disutilities were applied for the whole 95-year time horizon in HST 12 (17).
-The ERG argued that the level of caregiver support should reduce as the person with the rare disease aged.
-Adults are likely to transition to social care as they age and, hence, the burden for caregivers should reduce.
+The ERG argued that the level of caregiver support should be reduced as the person with the rare disease aged.
+Adults are likely to transition to social care as they age and, hence, the burden for caregivers should be reduced.
 The ERG suggested a suitable alternative would be to assume that the person with the rare disease would require local residential care following movement into the more severe health states and, hence, this would reduce the caregiver HRQoL burden (i.e. a disutility should no longer be applied).
 Therefore, the ERG applied the caregiver HRQoL burden for 30 years.

 Caregiver disutilities were considered to be only relevant until patients were aged 18 within HST 17 (38).
 Furthermore, the company that submitted to HST 11 assumed that the caregiver disutility was halved once patients had left school (37).